All Episodes

 I don't remember anyone revealing how much Jim Comey got when he went to work for Lockheed Martin.

-And if he had the power of attorney and he's signing off on this new technology for, I guess, some type of retinal human identification system that they want to build, uh, which I guess is all part of having the latest best technology, maybe necessary,
+And if he had the power of attorney and he's signing off on this new technology for, I guess, some type of retinal human identification system that they want to build, which I guess is all part of having the latest best technology, maybe necessary.

-And then we have real crimes that it committed.
+And then we have real crimes they had committed.

-Or, you know, why was Jim Comey getting six million dollars in a year from, you know, one of these big hedge funds?
+Or, you know, why was Jim Comey getting $6 million in a year from, you know, one of these big hedge funds?

 What was that about?

-And Robert Muller's making a few million dollars a year on the speaking circuit, and he has contracts.
+And Robert Mueller's making a few million dollars a year on the speaking circuit.

-Now we're told that even two of his witness companies in the special counsel what Facebook and Google.
+And now we're told that even two of his witness companies in the special counsel want Facebook and Google.

 Did anyone ever expose that potential conflict of interest?

-And we also learned that John Brennan and his little temper tantrum over the revoking his security clearance is inadvertently pointed out what we have been pointing out now for some time, and that is that there is this revolving door with government and uh private sector.
+Now we also learned that John Brennan and his little temper tantrum over the revoking his security clearance has inadvertently pointed out what we have been pointing out now for some time, and that is that there is this revolving door with government and the private sector.

-And uh what's interesting about it is you know, everyone wants to keep their security clearance, the president said.
+And what's interesting about it is, you know, everyone wants to keep their security clearance, the president said.

 He's right.